 We trust that you find the Capital Markets Investment Review an insightful read.

-With an in-depth understanding of shopping centre performance, I can provide you with expert advice on the sale and acquisition of your retail investments.
+With an in-depth understanding of shopping centre performance, Lachlan can provide you with expert advice on the sale and acquisition of all your retail investment:

 • Shopping centre acquisition and disposal